janosgyerik/software-testing-notes/unit-testing/README.md

 Common principles, examples, DOs and DONTs.

-## Why should you write unit test?
+## Why should you write unit test at all?

-The only sensible way to develop software is to write tests first.

 - How do you know your code actually works without running tests?
   + You don't.
 You need to test.
 And re-test.
 Again and again.

-- Repeated manual testing is so inconvenient that programmers tend to skip it and just cross fingers and "hope for the best"
+- Repeating manual tests is extremely inconvenient.
+  Manual testing leads to skipping some steps due to laziness.
+  It's a real hazard, leading to releasing not fully tested code.

 - Re-running automated tests is a nobrainer.
-It's easy, fast, satisfying, and a huge relief.
+It's easy, fast, highly satisfying, huge relief, great comfort.
-  + If you have them.

-## Automate running the tests

-- The complete test suite must be runnable from the command line.
-Know how to do it.
-- Re-run the unit tests on every push.
+## Why should you write unit tests first before code?

+Writing tests first is the only sensible way to develop software.

+- By writing tests first, you ensure testability
+  + It's typically hard to add tests later

+- By writing tests first, you ensure loose coupling
+  + Tightly coupled code is hard to test.
+Writing the tests first precludes tight coupling

+## A simple action plan

+The following steps are targeted at teams that don't yet have the good habit of writing tests.
+The steps are intentionally in a specific order that should be straightforward to follow.
-- Never skip the tests.
+Never skip the tests.
 If the tests are not running, you are unprotected from regressions.

+Baseline: the bare minimum to have sanity

+- Setup continuous integration (automated builds, triggered by every commit or push)
+- Make sure that tests are executed as part of continuous integration
+  + If tests are disabled, enable them.
+If you cannot enable them because they are broken, then fix them

+Next level: create good habits

+- Have each team member implement one test.
+Right now.
+Code review each other, referencing the examples in this project
+- Have each team member implement one test per week.
+Regularity is crucial.
+  + Ensure regularity by designating a testing day, early in the week
+- Gamify it: for example, create some sort of dashboard, showing the history of testing activity of your team members, and the test coverage of the project

+Next level: test driven development tdd

+- The only sane way to develop software
+- Guarantees shorter schedules: the time invested in writing the tests is saved many times over through the time you don't have to spend on debugging and painful regressions and bugfix releases
+- Guarantees testable code
+- Guarantees easier and safer future evolutions

 ## Adding unit tests in existing/legacy projects